SEO vs. SMO: Driving Traffic Through Search Engines and Social Media

 SEO – Trusted domains will have a positive effect on all pages, including new pages.

-SMO – Power profiles on sites like Digg can keep traffic flowing with new submissions.
+SMO – Power profiles on sites like Reddit can keep traffic flowing with new submissions.

 Can SEO and SMO Co-Exist?